-If you’re on the hunt for wedding readings with a difference, then have a think about using a song instead.
+If you’re on the hunt for alternative wedding readings, then have a think about using a song instead.
 There are a million love songs out there, all with absolutely gorgeous lyrics that you could use in place of a traditional wedding reading.
-Here’s ten of our favourites…
+Here are ten of our favourites…

-When it comes to finding readings for your wedding day, it can be really hard to plough through the cheese, or find something that resonates to both you and your partner.
+When it comes to finding non religious wedding readings, it can be really hard to plough through the cheese, or find something that resonates to both you and your partner.
 Today we’re sharing some of our favourite, more unusual wedding reading ideas.
 More and more of you seem to be doing the legal bit in a small and intimate way, then going hell for leather on a humanist ceremony where you can have whatever readings and songs you fancy.

 As always, we LOVE to find readings we’ve not come across before, so if you’re having something really different please let us know in the comments box below the post.
 Although I don’t think anyone will be able to top this wedding where they used the lyrics from ‘Ain’t Nobody’ by Chaka Khan 😉

 Choosing the wedding readings for your ceremony is one of the nicest jobs of wedding planning – whatever type of ceremony you are having, there is usually room for a personal reading or two.
 Often it’s something that you’ll work on with your fiancé, choosing meaningful literary extracts or poems that really relate to your relationship.
 And alongside the vows, it’s often the part of the wedding ceremony that brings tears of joy to my eyes.
 The world is full of beautiful writing on love – from passionate and intense Bronte novels to light-hearted poems by Edward Monkton, there’s something for everyone out there.